dwysocki/gracedb-server/doc/source/lvem.rst

 which entry you'd like deleted, and we'll take care of it.
 In the future, we are hoping to make these observation records editable by the submitter.

-For more on the GraceBD event page and creating EM observation records, see `this <https://www.youtube.com/watch?v=oIJE4dTISs4>`__  helpful video by Roy Williams.
+For more on the GraceDB event page and creating EM observation records, see `this <https://www.youtube.com/watch?v=oIJE4dTISs4>`__  helpful video by Roy Williams.
 There is a companion video on the SkymapViewer `here <https://www.youtube.com/watch?v=ydXUD9KIN98>`__.